New potential murder victim in Vatican skeleton probe - Journal du Cameroun

 But on Friday rumours spread that the body in Villa Giorgina could be the wife of a custodian who lived there in the 1960s.

-The marriage was an unhappy one, with fights heard frequently by the neighbours, and when the woman suddenly disappeared the custodian said she had left him — a story now being questioned by detectives, according to media reports.
+The marriage was an unhappy one, with neighbours frequently hearing fights, and when the woman suddenly disappeared the custodian said she had left him — a story now reportedly being questioned by detectives.

 The Corriere della Sera daily said the floor was last restored in the 1980s, meaning any body already buried there would likely have been spotted by builders.